borsh/jsmm/README.md

 Create file with .jsmm extension, json schema will be used and prompted.
 User button in the toolbar or command "Open jsmm view" to toggle interactive editing.

 ## Release Notes

+### [0.3.1]
+Added style hotkeys functionality, each style defined in config may have hotkey propery, which allows setting this style for the current element by pressing hotkey.

 ### 0.3.0